Swampy Cree Tribal Council will pursue the social, economic and political well being and development of member First Nations.

 We will assist and advise in the delivery of programs and services at a pace compatible with each First Nations aspirations.

-Swampy Cree Tribal Council (SCTC) is comprised of seven First Nations in northwest central Manitoba with a membership of more than 19,000.
+Swampy Cree Tribal Council (SCTC) is comprised of 8 First Nations in northwest central Manitoba with a membership of more than 19,000.

 In 1976 SCTC was incorporated to advance and safeguard the interests, rights, and status of aboriginal people in a manner consistent with the policies and strategies adopted from time to time by the Chiefs and Councils within its area of operation.
-The Tribal Council has grown from a staff of three in 1976 to twenty today in 2018.
+The Tribal Council has grown from a staff of three in 1976 to more than twenty today.

 - A mechanism whereby the Council can develop the administrative and managerial skills necessary to help each First Nation institute and deliver local services at its own pace in time with each First Nations level of development;

 - A mechanism whereby the Council, as elected representatives of the First Nations, can ensure that services are equitable and effectively delivered to each First Nation, and;